 Toolkit

-With Welcoming Week being a worldwide observance, we encourage global participants to check out toolkits created for communities celebrating in Australia, Canada, and New Zealand.
+Celebrating Welcoming Week outside of the United States?
+Explore the toolkits created for participating communities in Australia, Canada, and New Zealand.

 Welcoming Week is an annual campaign and celebration to showcase the movement of communities striving to be more welcoming places for all, including immigrants.
 Launched in 2012 by Welcoming America and its members, Welcoming Week provides individuals and communities the opportunity to proclaim welcoming values through events and local initiatives that foster mutual understanding between immigrants and non-immigrants, as well as deeper belonging for all.